-1. Purpose of the Working Holiday ArrangementThe Governments of Japan and Australia commenced the Japan-Australia Working Holiday Arrangement on the 1 December 1980.
+The Governments of Japan and Australia started the Japan-Australia Working Holiday Arrangement on 1st December 1980.

-This Arrangement is aimed at promoting mutual understanding and friendship between the two countries.
-Working Holiday Visas are issued to young Japanese and Australians intent on accomplishing these purposes while planning a long-term stay in each others’ country.
-An Australian applicant’s primary aim when acquiring a Working Holiday Visa should be to holiday in Japan.
+The aim of the Working Holiday Visa Arrangement is to promote mutual understanding and friendship between the two countries by allowing young Japanese and Australians aiming for these goals to stay long-term in each other's countries.
+An Australian applicant’s aim when applying for a Working Holiday Visa should be to holiday in Japan.
 The program is not designed for those who mainly intend to work or study in Japan.

-Also it is strictly prohibited for Working Holiday makers to work at bars, cabarets, nightclubs, gambling establishments, and other premises affecting public morals in Japan.
+It is strictly prohibited for Working Holiday makers to work at bars, cabarets, nightclubs, gambling establishments, and other premises affecting public morals in Japan.

-Please make sure you fully understand the purpose of the Working Holiday Arrangement and apply for your visa accordingly.
+Please make sure you understand the purpose of the Working Holiday Arrangement and apply for your visa accordingly.

 2. Eligibility to participate in the Working Holiday

 Apply in the country of your passport1.
 An applicant must be an Australian citizen currently living in Australia.

 - An Australian citizen who is travelling or living overseas cannot apply in a different country.
 They must come back to Australia to submit their application.

 - Likewise, a passport holder from a different country cannot apply in Australia and must apply in their home country or region.